dwp/accessibility-manual/app/views/tools-and-resources/automated-accessibility-testing/partials/htmlhint.md

-## HTMLHint
+## HTML Validator

-[HTMLHint](https://htmlhint.com/docs/user-guide/getting-started) is a HTML validator you can run from the command line.
+[HTML Validator](https://www.npmjs.com/package/html-validator) is a HTML validator you can run from your test suite or from the command line.
 It will run against any URL your machine can access.

-We have published guidance on [how to validate HTML using HTMLHint](/best-practice/validating-html/#htmlhint).
+We have published guidance on [how to validate HTML using HTML Validator](/best-practice/validating-html/#html-validator).